top of page

 "Lukk Porten" = "Close the Gate"

-With this access come clear expectations: leave no trace, respect wildlife and livestock, close gates behind you, and tread lightly on plants and habitats.
+With this access come clear expectations: leave no trace, respect wildlife and livestock, close gates, and tread lightly on plants and habitats.

-A 4-minute explanation from one of my favorite guides, "Norway with Pål"
+A 4-minute explanation of Allemannsretten from one of my favorite guides, "Norway with Pål"

-In many places, this kind of openness would seem radical—and after living in a different model for so long, I buckled under the pressure when put to the test.
+In many places, this kind of openness would seem radical.
+After living in another system for so long, I nearly buckled under the pressure when put to the test.

 In the U.S., private landowners generally have the right to exclude others.
-In England and Wales, only about 10% of the land is open to public access (there is an effort to change this).
+In England and Wales, only about 10% of land is open to public access (though there’s an effort underway to change this).

 In Ireland, the "national obsession with land does not extend sufficiently to embracing walkers and ramblers who have no law to champion them; instead, the legal rights rest with landowners."

-But in Norway, even children grow up knowing that the signs, blue dots, red T’s and cairns will guide them safely along the trails—that often wind through private land.
+But in Norway, even children grow up knowing that the signs, blue dots, red T’s and cairns will guide them safely along trails, many of which cross private land.

 Dr. Ashton Schottler is a former teacher and architectural historian with a PhD in Human Geography who has lived, studied and worked in both the United States and in Germany.

-A tiny, tucked away 'leave no trace' hytte in Sørlandet—free to use for a night or two.
+A tiny, tucked away 'leave no trace' hytte (cabin) in Sørlandet, free for anyone to use for a night or two.

-A tiny, tucked away 'leave no trace' hytte in Sørlandet—free to use for a night or two.
+A tiny, tucked away 'leave no trace' hytte (cabin) in Sørlandet, free for anyone to use for a night or two.

-Allemannsretten is part of a broader philosophy called friluftsliv—open-air living.
-Here, outdoor recreation isn’t just a pastime; it’s part of the cultural DNA.
+Allemannsretten is part of a broader philosophy called friluftsliv, open-air living.
+Here, outdoor recreation isn’t just a pastime; it’s part of the culture.

-Friluftsliv emphasizes time in nature not as a luxury, but as a way of life.
-It’s a form of freedom that invites us to move gently, take only what we need, and see ourselves as part of something larger.
+Friluftsliv sees time in nature not as a luxury, but as a way of life.
+It’s freedom that invites us to move gently, take only what we need, and see ourselves as part of something larger.

-Yet in an age of mass tourism, safeguarding the freedom to roam requires balancing it with the need to protect fragile ecosystems and rural communities.
+Yet in an age of mass tourism, protecting the freedom to roam means balancing it with the need to safeguard fragile ecosystems and rural communities.

 Photo from Preikestolen 365.